Voya Floating Rate Fund Quarterly Commentary - 4Q22

 Portfolio review

 Portfolio and positioning changes were both mostly minimal during the period.
-The portfolio reduced individual names from 391 to 356 in order to meet redemptions, while the average spread level of the Fund decreased modestly to 386 bp (versus 393 bp in the prior quarter).
-In terms of positioning, we made no fundamental changes during the period.
-Elsewhere, there were no defaults experienced in the Fund, nor in the Index.
+The number of individual names in the portfolio deceased from 400 to 394, while the average spread level of the Fund decreased to 349 bp (versus 362 bp in the prior quarter).

 Current strategy and outlook